 First, we have a ginormous calendar in our kitchen hall.
 I think it is 3’x4’ because it’s no easy task keeping our family of five rolling.
 I call it controlled chaos.
 Ha.
 Before school dismisses for summer, I always found out when the library at school was open for summer hours and if the local library has scheduled events.
 I add all of those dates to the calendar.
 When my kids were younger, they loved going to special events at the library.
 Even though all three of my kids are dyslexic and have reading disabilities, they love to read so supporting that is important.

-Camps and summer programs were also wonderful ways to keep my kids active.
-Our local community college offers all kinds of classes.
+#2 Camps and summer programs were also wonderful ways to keep my kids active.
+Our local community college offers all kinds of classes and free summer activities for kids.
 Luckily our local school also provided fun opportunities for kids to learn about robotics, computers, etc. so definitely ask your school if they provide additional support over the summer.
 Each summer my kids went to church camp.
 This summer we are doing a local mission trip in Austin, TX and we are super excited about that.
 Each morning we will get our assignment for the day which could include feeding homeless, teaching VBS or even painting a house.
-Austin is about an hour and a half from where we live so it’s not a long haul but we are excited to spend a week there serving others.
+Austin is about an hour and a half from where we live so it's not a long haul but we are excited to spend a week there serving others.

-You don’t have to do these suggestions over the summer but I encourage you to do something.
+Summer should be fun for your kids.
+But that doesn't mean the learning has to stop.
+You don’t have to do all of these summer learning suggestions, but I encourage you to do something.
 It really helps your child start the year off right when they can retain what they learned in school.
 On the flip side, kids need to play and have fun during the summer.
 They have worked hard and are mentally ready for this break.
 Even though I try to add enrichment activities to my kids’ lives, I still make sure they have time to just be kids.
 Sleep late.
 Play hard.
 Have fun.
 These tips are to promote educational activities but I guarantee they will also lead to great memories and tons of summer fun.

 It's going to be a great summer!